University of South Dakota: Campus and academic buildings

 USD opened the newly constructed Theodore R. and Karen K. Muenster University Center (MUC) for student use on February 17, 2009.
 The MUC houses the Student Activities Center, a campus dining facility, coffee shop, bookstore, convenience store and a number of lounge and TV areas.
 It was expanded on January 13, 2014, to include more food and entertainment options.

 One of the newest additions to the campus is the Al Neuharth Media Center, named for the founder of USA Today.
 Dedicated in September 2003, the Neuharth Center houses the news and media organizations on campus, including the Freedom Forum’s South Dakota operations, South Dakota Public Broadcasting, the Department of Contemporary Media and Journalism, the campus newspaper The Volante, campus radio station KAOR, and television station KYOT.
 Formerly an armory and athletic field house, the building was converted into a media center through donations made by Al Neuharth, a 1950 USD graduate.

-USD's Beacom School of Business moved into a new building in the fall of 2009.
-The previous building, Patterson Hall, is used as office space.